dmitrymobidevbups/praise/readme.md

 - [Click here to see how the app will work >>](https://github.com/bappygolder/praise/wiki/How-the-app-will-work)

 ### Get hired for this project.
-We are now looking for developers to help us finish this project.
+We are now looking for designers & developers to help us finish this project.
 If you would like to volunteer on this project or be hired to complete the project please us the link below to apply:

 [Work on this project >>](https://bappy.typeform.com/to/NISC4L)